-- when one node wants to transmit, it can send at rate R. → NOT MET BY TDMA/FDMA - 2. when M nodes want to transmit, each can send at average rate $R/M \rightarrow MET BY TDMA/FDMA$ - 3. fully decentralized: - o no special node to coordinate transmissions - no synchronization of clocks, slots
+- when one node wants to transmit, it can send at rate R. → NOT MET BY TDMA/FDMA - 2. when M nodes want to transmit, each can send at average rate R/M → MET BY TDMA/FDMA IN CASE M=N - 3. fully decentralized: NOT IDEAL.
+WE WOULD LIKE THAT - no special node is needed to coordinate transmissions - o no synchronization of clocks, slots - 4. simple

-4. simple